rexnfx79/palletizr-shared-components/README.md

-# Palletizr Astro Components
+# Palletizr Shared Components

-A modern component library built with Astro for the Palletizr platform.
-This replaces the previous shared components system with a more maintainable, type-safe approach.
+Shared UI components for the Palletizr platform - now powered by Astro!
+This repository has been upgraded from the old file-copying system to use modern Astro components for better maintainability and type safety.

 ## Quick Start